samuelfox1/team-profile-generator/README.md

 >## Testing

-* In terminal, after running npm i to install dependencies, you may run 'npm run test' to review code tests
+* After installation, you may run  `npm run test`  to review code tests used to build this application.

 <br>